mkobuolys/kazlauskas-dev/blog/2019-10-16-flutter-design-patterns-1-singleton/index.md

 ## Implementation

 We will use the Singleton design pattern to save our Singleton example’s state in the Flutter Design Patterns application.
 To make it more straightforward, the state saves only a single text property.
-Example’s state itself is implemented in three different ways:
+The example’s state itself is implemented in three different ways:

 - Using a Singleton design pattern which is implemented by definition;
 - Using a Singleton design pattern which is implemented using the Dart language capabilities;